-Its all in the action within the trick.
-Its very simple to master but as always you practice this trick until you get a feel of what is needed to slide the coin down your hand, then under your wrist.
+It is all in the action within the trick.
+It is very simple to master but as always you practice this trick until you get a feel of what is needed to slide the coin down your hand, then under your wrist.

 Then lift your hand slightly as you bring the hand forward so you do not touch the coin..

-if you do it will basically end up back in the same position and you will never get it to the end of the table.
+If you do it, it will basically end up back in the same position and you will never get it to the end of the table.

-But with trial and error and a lot of practice you will get it in the end.
+But with trial and error and plenty of practice, you will get there in the end.

 It may be worth putting a blanket or cushion on your lap as a precaution.

-Now to show the hand empty, lift up your hand slowly but to high that your wrist loses contact with the coin.
+Now to show the hand empty; lift up your hand slowly but not too high that your wrist loses contact with the coin.

 To your audience the coin has vanished!!

-As I said its a great trick and worth learning for those times your sat a dinner table and want to perform a quick trick.
+As I said it is a great trick and worth learning for those times you are sat at a dinner table and want to perform a quick trick.

-To make it better why not get a mat and position another coin of the same value under it so it looks like the coin has melting through the mat!!
-Its a trick you will use again and again
+To make it better why not get a mat and position another coin of the same value under it so it looks like the coin has melted through the mat!!
+It is a trick you will use again and again.